umer480/kubernetes/aks/aks_networking.md

 **1**- 🔹**Container Communication within a Pod (container-to-container)**

 - **Shared Network Namespace**: Containers within the same pod share the same network namespace, meaning they can communicate with each other via localhost and share the same IP address and port space.
-- **Inter-Process Communication (IPC)**: Containers in a pod can use standard IPC mechanisms like SystemV semaphores or POSIX shared memory to communicate.
+-
+- **Inter-Process Communication (IPC)**: `shareProcessNamespace` - When shareProcessNamespace: true is set in the Pod's specification, all containers within that Pod will share the same PID namespace. this allows, One container to see the processes running in other containers within the same Pod and Debugging or monitoring processes across containers within the Pod.
+-
 - **Shared Volumes:** Containers in the same pod can also communicate by reading and writing to shared volumes.